b3-exmo/b3-exmo.github.io/docs/Prophets/Russel-Nelson/Russel-M-Nelson.md

 &nbsp;

 I don't know how else to interpret Nelson's claim that this conference would be unlike any other.
-It's the 200th anniversary of something that *[[First Vision|definitely happened in 1820]]* don't look into that claim please
+It's the 200th anniversary of something that *[[first-vision|definitely happened in 1820]]* don't look into that claim please

 Nelson wanted to make another formal *proclamation*, because he won't rest until he can one-up Hinckley at every opportunity.
 This is what Nelson was excited about, to make it memorable and unforgettable.
 It's 200 years after the canonized record of the First Vision.

 &nbsp;

 What a curious choice of words these selected paragraphs have.
-They didn't seem to mention that Joseph made absolutely no record of this world-changing event [[First Vision#Timeline of Accounts|for ten years]]—incidentally the same year that the LDS Church was [[Name Mormon#Name changes|founded]].
+They didn't seem to mention that Joseph made absolutely no record of this world-changing event [[first-vision#Timeline|for twelve years]]—two years *after* the LDS Church was [[Name Mormon#Name changes|founded]], precluding the notion that it was a [[Restoration]].

 They did say in explicit terms that "God the Father and His Son, Jesus Christ, ==appeared== to Joseph[.]"
 The next sentence expounds on what happened "[i]n this ==vision==[.]"
-Makes me think that they're trying to equivocate around saying that Elohim and Jehovah both physically were present in Palmyra, New York, seeing how they are described as having "appeared" "in this vision."
+Makes me think that they're trying to equivocate around saying that Elohim and Jehovah both were physically present in Palmyra, New York, seeing how they are described as having "appeared" "in this vision."
 Not quite as bold and declarative as I'd have expected.
 I mean, that would imply that the [[Second Coming]] already happened, or else that the Second one [[Second Coming#How many times?|isn't actually the second]] appearance.

 &nbsp;